Responding to Learner Differences

 Accommodations vs. Modifications

-In contrast, modifications alter learning tasks in a manner that lower expectations.
-Some students with Individualized Education Plans (IEP’s) may have specific modifications written into their plan.
+In contrast, modifications alter learning tasks in a manner that alters the expectations students are to learn or demonstrate based on the needs of the individual.
+Some students with Individualized Education Plans (IEPs) may have specific modifications written into their plan.
 However, often the subset of students requiring modifications that reduce the expected level of learning required is very small.
 The majority of students with disabilities or English Language Learners will only need accommodations to help them either access information or demonstrate their learning.
 A key thing to remember when working with these student populations is that your goal is to have them achieve the same learning objectives as every other student.

 Strategies for Students with Disabilities

 When working with students with disabilities, it is common to provide accommodations that alter the presentation of information, student demonstration of understanding, assessment settings, and timelines for completion.
 Similar to the UDL Guidelines, accommodations for students with disabilities may include providing various methods to interact with information.
-For example, providing alternatives to text such as recordings and either tactile or visual models can allow students with hearing and visual impairments to interact with the content and help learners with cognitive disabilities access information.
+For example, providing alternatives to text, such as recordings and either tactile or visual models, can allow students with hearing and visual impairments to interact with the content and help learners with cognitive disabilities access information.
 Along those same lines, providing students with options to demonstrate their understanding through assisted graphic organizers or even via oral report may allow you to see evidence of student learning that may not be possible on a standard constructed-response test.
-This is where you as a teacher can be creative in allowing students choice in how to demonstrate their learning.
-Lastly, some students may need accommodations in the physical environment to perform an assessment or even the time required to complete the task.
+This is where you, as a teacher, can be creative in allowing students to choose how to demonstrate their learning.
+Lastly, some students may need accommodations in the physical environment to perform an assessment or the time required to complete the task.
 Most of these options will be pre-defined for you by a student’s IEP, but as the teacher, you have the right to provide such accommodations for all your learners based on your professional opinion of their needs.

 Strategies for English Language Learners

-Some schools are fortunate enough to have support staff that works directly with English Language Learners (ELL).
+Just as students with disabilities benefit from accommodations, English Language Learners (ELL) may also require linguistic supports.
+Some schools are fortunate enough to have support staff who work directly with ELL students.
 Some schools are not so fortunate.
-Regardless, as a teacher, you should be aware of some basic things you can do to accommodate the needs of ELL’s.
-When providing learning activities or assessments in a written format, some ELL’s may need a version where the language load is reduced, in other words, written at a basic level of understanding.
-Providing dual-language dictionaries and the opportunity for recorded versions of the instructions may also prove helpful.
-Some ELL’s may have strengths in reading the English language but struggle writing their responses or vice versa.
-Therefore, providing students options in how to respond, such as orally or written in either English or their native language, may still provide you the opportunity to assess their knowledge of the skills and concepts without their proficiency in the English language interfering.
-Lastly, like your students with disabilities, ELL’s may benefit from extended time to complete learning tasks.
+Regardless, as a teacher, you should be aware of some basic things you can do to accommodate the needs of ELLs.
+When providing learning activities or assessments in a written format, some ELLs may need a version where the language load is reduced, in other words, written at a basic level of understanding.
+Providing dual-language dictionaries and the option for recorded versions of the instructions may also prove helpful.
+Some ELLs may have strengths in reading the English language but struggle with writing their responses or vice versa.
+Therefore, providing students options in how to respond, such as orally or in writing, in either English or their native language, allows you to assess their knowledge of the skills and concepts without their proficiency in the English language interfering.
+Lastly, like your students with disabilities, ELLs may benefit from extended time to complete learning tasks.

 Strategies for Gifted Learners

-The last group of students we focus on this week is often overlooked in the secondary classroom.
-Gifted students often are viewed as the top students in the class who complete all their work quickly, flawlessly, and effortlessly.
-Too often, we as the teacher ignore that we could, and should, be challenging this group instead of burdening them with extra work or tasks that do not extend their knowledge.
+The last group of students we focus on is often overlooked in the classroom.
+Gifted students are viewed as the top students in the class who complete all their work quickly, flawlessly, and effortlessly.
+Too often, teachers don’t challenge this group; instead, they burden them with extra work or tasks that do not extend their knowledge.
 Examples include extra worksheets or extensive use of peer tutoring.
 Instead, gifted learners should benefit from a curriculum that is accelerated, compacted, and extended.
-This means that gifted learners should be allowed to move through the curriculum at a pace that is comfortable for them and that gets compacted because they can skip the content they already show mastery of.
-This accelerating and compacting of the curriculum open the opportunity to extend the curriculum to deeper learning.
+This means that gifted learners should be allowed to move through the curriculum at a pace that is comfortable for them and is compacted, as they can skip the content they already show mastery of.
+This accelerating and compacting of the curriculum opens the opportunity to extend the curriculum to deeper learning.
 All of this should be facilitated by the teacher and done in a group setting with students with similar strengths.
 This does not mean the gifted students sit in the back of the room, isolated from the class and the teacher.
-Gifted students should still participate in the class regularly, but there will be times that they are allowed to move on to more advanced material as the class works on the content they already understand.
+Gifted students should still participate in the class regularly, but there will be times when they are allowed to move on to more advanced material as the class works on content they already understand.

 Conclusion

-Differentiated instruction, like UDL, has been developing in educational settings for multiple decades.
+As classrooms continue to diversify, teachers who intentionally combine differentiation and UDL principles will be best positioned to create equitable, engaging, and challenging learning experiences for every student.
 They have both received significant recognition.
 When differentiation is combined with the practices and principles of UDL, it can provide teachers with both theory and practice to appropriately challenge the broad scope of students in classrooms today.
-Although educators are continually challenged by the ever-changing classroom profile of students, resources, and reforms, practices continue to evolve and the relevant research base should grow.
+Although educators are continually challenged by the ever-changing classroom profile of students, resources, and reforms, practices continue to evolve, and the relevant research base should grow.
 And along with them grows the promise of differentiated instruction and UDL in educational practices.

 Peer Examples